 Decide on your pricing model, and how much you will need to sell to meet your goals.

 Bottom line: If you’re trying to earn money, you need to have a clearly defined way of earning it.

-*Editor’s note on advertising.
+Editor’s note on advertising.
 You definitely CAN make money selling advertising space.
-But you will first need a steady and consistent reader base, which can take well over 6 months to grow.
+But you will first need a steady and consistent reader base, which can take a long time to grow.
 Be sure you have another plan for income, or be prepared to not earn one.

 If Your Goal is a Career Transition

 If you’ve decided that your goal is to transition to a new career, it should be easy to identify the subject of the articles you should be focusing on.

 Having an established website on a relevant subject would make your resume irresistibly strong, and give you an easy introduction to others in the industry.

 Not only does it show a prospective employer who you are and what you know about a particular subject or professional field, but it also demonstrates serious commitment to your craft, and that you’re the type of person who puts initiative towards things you care about.